About the college

-All graduates are allocated a College Advisor from among the college's fellows; graduates are encouraged to have regular meetings with their advisor, and Pembroke's tutors take a strong interest in graduates' academic achievements and personal development.
+All graduates are allocated a College Advisor from among the college's fellows; graduates are encouraged to have regular meetings with their advisors, who take a strong interest in graduates' academic achievements and personal development.

 A significant new extension to the main college site has enhanced the college's facilities for both students and staff.
 With a state-of-the-art lecture theatre, seminar rooms, café, art gallery and a bridge linking the new quad to the college's Chapel Quad, Pembroke's new spaces interlink with the old to strengthen and encourage interaction between its undergraduate, graduate and teaching communities.

 Pembroke has a range of accommodation to offer graduates, including en-suite rooms on the main site, single rooms in the Geoffrey Arthur Building (GAB) annexe (ten minutes' walk from the main college site) and two self-contained shared graduate houses off the Botley Road, conveniently located for the Said Business School and rail station.

 A small number of self-contained flats are available to graduate couples in the Rokos Quad though there currently no accommodation suitable for graduates with children.

 Further information on accommodation at Pembroke College is available on the college website.